Student choice and student partnerships in assessment

 In recent years, the idea of engaging students as partners in the design of their curriculum has been gaining ground.
 As part of this movement, a group of international researchers led by the UK HEA are focussing on students as partners in assessment (SPiA).
 This group have developed 5 principles for partnership in assessment and feedback in higher education:1

 Key to this approach is opening and maintaining dialogue with students about assessment and feedback.
-There are also clearly links here to the relational learning strand of signature pedagogies.
+There are also clearly links here to the relational learning strand of the signature pedagogical practices.

 Related resources